Watch now: More people using 'green' burials to return to the earth when they die

 Recomposing

 Farley uses a giant color-coded map to track burials, with yellow indicating plots that have been sold and green plots that are occupied.
-So far the sanctuary has conducted about 250 burials and has sold around 700 plots.
-The Town of Springdale capped the number of burials allowed in the sanctuary at 2,700.
+So far the sanctuary has conducted about 250 burials and has sold about 700 plots.
+The town of Springdale capped the number of burials allowed in the sanctuary at 2,700.

 When Farley first started at the sanctuary seven years ago, he thought it would not reach capacity for 75 or even 100 years.
-At the current sales rate, he says the cemetery might fill up in just 15 or 20.
-Farley plans on asking the Springdale Town Council to expand the sanctuary's limit sometime this year.
-The Farley Center also recently purchased 66 additional acres which eventually could be used to expand the sanctuary, Farley said.
+At the current sales rate, however, he estimates the cemetery might fill up in 15 or 20 years.

+Farley plans to ask the Springdale Town Board to expand the sanctuary’s limit sometime this year.
+The Farley Center also recently purchased 66 additional acres that eventually could be used to expand the sanctuary, he said.

 Reppen used the tree’s roots to create a “little environment” which she crafted out of dried seaweed, braided sweetgrass, rawhide, pumpkin stems and other natural materials.